yesnik/symfony-guides/symfony_flex.md

 Whenever you install a package, Flex will execute the recipe for that package, if there is one.
 Recipes can add configuration files, create directories, or even modify files like `.gitignore` or `config/bundles.php` so that the library instantly works without any extra setup.

+## Where do these Flex recipes live?

+Visit https://flex.symfony.com/ and try to find "mailer".
+You'll see `symfony/mailer` package.
+Click "Recipie" link, that will lead you to GitHub: https://github.com/symfony/recipes/tree/master/symfony/mailer